 - Comfort – It’s a long night and he’s a big guy.

-- 4×4 – For those white Christmases and rural children.
+- 4×4 – For those white Christmases and rural children

 Jeep’s latest edition of the Grand Cherokee is a vast improvement for the brand.
 The cheap and plasticky interiors of previous versions have been revamped.
-The Cherokee is an assured off-road performer, but on the black stuff it is let down by vague steering feel and body roll that doesn’t inspire confidence.
+The Cherokee is an assured off-road performer, but on the black stuff, it is let down by vague steering feel and body roll that doesn’t inspire confidence.
 The V6 diesel provides ample power and returns mid-30 MPG figures, unheard of in older models.
 The 782-litre luggage space has room enough for a large Norwegian spruce.

-Farmers swear by them, the Shogun has been a dependable workhorse since the early 80s.
+Farmers swear by them, the Mitsubishi Shogun has been a dependable workhorse since the early 80s.
 With robust off-road credentials inevitably come some compromises.
 There’s an abundance of body roll and the diesel engines lack the refinement and power of rivals.
-Despite its utilitarian feel, the Shogun comes well-equipped.
+Despite its utilitarian feel, the Shogun 3.2 DI-DC comes well-equipped.
 You can be certain the Shogun will still be pulling sleighs long after its rivals have been put out to pasture.
 There’s 663-litres of room for reindeer feed and hay bales.

 The SUV that saved Porsche, the Cayenne has consistently out-sold the famous manufacturer’s sports cars.
-Purists lambasted the very premise of a Porsche SUV but the market loved them.
+Purists lambasted the very premise of a Porsche Cayenne 3.0TD SUV but the market loved them.
 On the road there is no sharper handling SUV; the Cayenne is reassuringly poised through the corners.
 Few owners will find out that it’s also a competent off-roader when required.
 The 670-litre boot can hold plenty of coal for the naughty children’s stockings.

 The Land Cruiser lives up to its name with worldwide off-road use in jungle, desert, and tundra.
 While it excels off the beaten track, on the road performance is somewhat lacking.
-The 3.0-litre diesel never feels stressed but is unable to shift the Land Cruiser with any urgency.
+The 3.0-litre diesel never feels stressed but is unable to shift the Toyota Land Cruiser 3.0 D-4D with any urgency.
 The cabin trim isn’t up to the price tag and the seats lack lumbar support.
 There’s 621-litres space.
 That should be enough for even Mrs. Claus’s turkey.

 Volvo’s first SUV offering has been on sale since 2002.
 On the road, it feels more like a large car than a 4×4.
 The 2.4 diesel engine is adequate for town but does feel laboured when pushed.
 The interior is excellent and the seven seats are great if you need to carry the elves to the workshop.
 As you would expect from Volvo, the XC90 achieved 5 stars in Euro NCAP crash test.
 With those rearmost seats down, there’s 615-litres of space for toys.